What is really going on in our bodies these days?

 The spike protein is a structural protein found on the surface of coronaviruses.

-mRNA vaccines teach the body to make this spike protein (without the virus itself) so the immune system can recognise and destroy the ‘virus’ if you’re ever exposed to the actual virus.
-In the lab it appeared to be an effective training tool, but the presence of spike protein alone may trigger immune responses, even after the mRNA is gone.
-The idea that human’s can and are playing around with the bodies natural processes is scary, but a current day reality.
+mRNA vaccines teach the body to make this spike protein (without the ‘virus’ itself) so the immune system can recognise and destroy the ‘virus’ if you’re ever exposed to the actual foreign body.
+In the lab, it appeared to be an effective training tool, but the presence of spike protein alone may trigger immune responses, even after the mRNA is gone.
+The idea that humans can and are playing around with the body’s natural processes is scary, but a current-day reality.

 Why mRNA Breaks Down Quickly (But Spike Protein Might Not)